Adam-Collier/portfolio-site/content/resources/inspiration/index.md

 title: Inspiration
 ---

 Having a lack of inspiration can drag any project down and make for some lack luster design decisions.
-Here are some sites and other resources I use to kickstart some ideas when tackling a new project.
+Here are some sites and other resources to kickstart some ideas when tackling a new project.

 ## Curated sites